-- You may be asked to see your primary-care provider or an asthma specialist (allergist) in the next day or
+- You may be asked to see your primary-care provider or an asthma specialist (allergist or pulmonologist) in the next day or two.

 - If your symptoms return, or if you begin to feel worse, you should immediately contact your health-care provider or return to the emergency department.

 Asthma is a long-term disease, but it can be managed.
 Your active involvement in treating this disease is vitally important.

 - Take your prescribed medications as directed, both controller and rescue medications.